-The Internal Revenue Service allows for a home office deduction for taxpayers.
-Still, your employment status, home office space and other factors determine whether you qualify and what you can actually deduct.
+The Internal Revenue Service allows for a home office deduction for taxpayers, but your employment status, home office space and other factors determine whether you qualify and what you can actually deduct.
 Here's a thorough guide to getting a tax deduction for your home office.

 Overview of Home Office Deduction

-The home office deduction serves as a way to help account for the many direct and indirect costs involved with working from a home office as your principal place of business.
-Direct costs include those that only impact your home office space rather than the whole home, including repairs and maintenance for that work area.
+The home office deduction serves as a way to help account for the many direct and indirect costs involved with working from home as your principal place of business.
+Direct costs include those that impact only your home office space rather than the whole home.
+They include repairs and maintenance for that work area.
 Indirect costs are much more varied and include things like utility services, mortgage interest, rent and depreciation of your home.

-While direct expenses are often fully deductible, the IRS requires a prorated approach for indirect ones.
+Direct expenses are often fully deductible, but the IRS requires a prorated approach for indirect ones.
 Unrelated expenses (like lawn work) aren't part of the home office deduction.

-While this deduction doesn't reimburse you for the full amount of all those expenses, the deduction can help reduce your taxable income, so you get a lower tax bill or even a tax refund that year.
-However, keep in mind that you won't get to deduct more than you actually made in income.
+This deduction doesn't reimburse you for the full amount of all those expenses, but it can help reduce your taxable income, so you'll have a lower tax bill or even a tax refund that year.
+But keep in mind that you can't deduct more than you actually earned in income.

-The IRS offers two home office deduction calculation methods that differ in complexity and your potential deduction amount.
-For example, one involves a quick calculation based on the space's square footage, while another involves a form full of calculations.
-But before you can qualify to take either method, you have to ensure that your work situation and home office meet certain IRS criteria, as not everybody who works from home part or all of the time will meet the requirements.
+The IRS offers two home office deduction calculation methods.
+They differ in complexity and your potential deduction amount.
+One involves a quick calculation based on the space's square footage, while another involves a form full of calculations.
+But you have to ensure that your work situation and home office meet certain IRS criteria before you can qualify to take either method.
+Not everybody who works from home part-time or full-time will meet the requirements.